nnur/Stains-on-the-Brain/README.md

 # Stains on the Brain

 This project is a mishmash between Rorschach ink blot tests and a social network app.
-It uses the very well-structured MEAN seed that I made with Dylan Harness http://github/com/dharness.
-We have been switching over our MySQL database to Mongo.
+It uses the very well-structured MEAN seed.
+I have been switching over our MySQL database to Mongo.

 ![sc](/public/images/screenshot.png "login")